 I'm standing in front of my parents' house, talking with my friend Mark, a fellow shaman, about his recent dream-breakthroughs.
 A mutual friend is listening.

 Now the man she's avoiding walks up, a skinny Asian guy in his late twenties.
 Scowling, he asks us "When your date did something really infuriating, is it okay to throw rocks at her?"
 Mark and I gape--that sounds crazy even to nerds like us.
 Yet our friend tells the angry man firmly "Well, yes, you can, but nothing worse--that's the limit."
 He looks relieved and accepts this without question.
-I can't believe what I'm hearing, but I'm silent, not quite ready to contradict my friend--because here boxer-short-mini-skirt land, maybe the customs ARE that weird.
-Maybe the average guy does throw rocks.
+I can't believe what I'm hearing, but I'm silent, not quite ready to contradict my friend--because here in boxer-short-mini-skirt land, maybe dating IS that stupid, maybe guys MUST throw rocks.
 I'm a nerd, what do I know about modern love?

 But I was picturing the inch-wide rocks you see in gardens around here, not the fist-sized skullcracker the angry man picks up.
 He chases her down the block, tosses it, misses... so he scoops a glass bottle from the gutter and flings THAT.
 And misses.
 Well, not a total miss--he shatters someone's window, and the jagged broken bottle goes rolling down the steep hill to the bottom, stops near the corner, where any car or biker turning will go right over it.
 Mark jogs down the hill and yells at him: "That's ENOUGH!"
 His scared date rounds the corner and disappears.